OhioBWC - Basics: (Policy library) - File

 c.
 Price quotes must be submitted for all items requested on the budget page.
 Each item description and dollar amount must match the vendor quote.

 d.
-Freight and tax must be included in the budget and in the price quotes, even if estimated, to be considered as part of the grant request.
+Freight and tax must be included in both the budget and in the price quotes, even if estimated, to be considered as part of the grant request.

 f.
 The employer must disclose and explain any ownership, partnership, or other affiliation with the equipment vendor.

 3. A safety grant is a one-year agreement between the employer and BWC.
-The employer agrees the signer of the agreement, or a successor, will have the authority and responsibility to ensure the employer will fulfill its obligations to BWC for one year after implementation of the intervention.
+The employer agrees the signer of the agreement, or a successor, will have the authority and responsibility to ensure the employer will fulfill its obligations to BWC for one- year after implementation of the intervention.

 a.
 Request for Taxpayer Identification Number & Certification (W-9 via the Supplier Portal).